andyjmay/Taikun/README.md

 // Create the Taikun database to manage all other databases we create var databaseManager = new SqlServerDatabaseManager(connectionString, createIfNotExists: true);

 // Create a new database
+string databaseName = "Test";
-IDatabase database = databaseManager.CreateDatabase(new SqlServerDatabase {
+IDatabase database = databaseManager.CreateDatabase(new SqlServerDatabase(databaseManager.GetDatabaseConnectionString(databaseName)) {
-  DatabaseName = "Test",
+    Name = databaseName,
     Description = "This is a test"
 });

 // Create a new table in the newly created database